-- Protect and expand the authority of regions to implement regional financing tools. - Use tolls as a financing mechanism for public roads or highways with the conditions that any road, highway or tolled lanes in the Denver metro area or that affect the Denver metro area are reviewed and approved by the DRCOG board for inclusion in the fiscally constrained regional transportation plan. - Toll receipts remain in the toll highway system within the region that is tolled. - Toll receipts are allowed to be used for multimodal improvements and accumulated for system reconstruction. - Allocate existing and new federal and state funds to achieve funding equity statewide based on justified needs (system preservation, congestion and multimodal options) and contribution to overall revenues.
-DRCOG and the Transportation Commission worked under a 2004 memorandum of understanding (MOU) to accomplish this goal.
-As that MOU has expired, DRCOG may initiate discussions with CDOT to formulate a new funding agreement.
-DRCOG recognizes some potential funding mechanisms under consideration by the state may be appropriate for allocation to the entire statewide system.
-DRCOG believes that other mechanisms, including tolls, VMT fees, and taxes on lodging, to name a few, may be more appropriately returned to the region of generation. - Re-examine state formulas and procedures to ensure an adequate amount of federal and state funds are made available to urbanized areas to relieve congestion, increase safety and achieve and maintain air quality standards. - Consider revising the responsibilities for maintenance and supervision of the non-National Highway System portions of the current state highway system, subject to the condition that any devolution to local governments be accompanied by the funding necessary to avoid unfunded mandates and pursuant to review by, and consent of, affected local and regional agencies.
+- Protect and expand the authority of regions to implement regional financing tools. - Where appropriate, support the use of managed lanes, including tolled express lanes, to help drivers reliably anticipate travel time on major corridors in the Denver metropolitan area.
+Retain the requirement that any road, highway or tolled lane within or affecting the Denver metro area be reviewed and approved by the DRCOG board for inclusion in the fiscally constrained regional transportation plan.
+Ensure toll receipts remain in the regional highway system that is being tolled. - Allow toll receipts to be used for multimodal improvements and accumulated for system reconstruction. - Allocate federal and state funds to achieve funding equity statewide based on justified needs (system preservation, congestion and multimodal options) and contribution to overall revenues. - Re-examine state formulas and procedures to ensure an adequate amount of federal and state funds are made available to urbanized and metropolitan areas to relieve congestion, increase safety, and achieve and maintain air quality standards. - Consider revising the responsibilities for maintenance and supervision of the non-National Highway System portions of the current state highway system, subject to the condition that any devolution to local governments be accompanied by the funding necessary to avoid unfunded mandates and pursuant to review by, and consent of, affected local and regional agencies.